PART OF THE ADVANCED ACADEMIC PATHWAY

 - Drawing conclusions to enhance the creation of high quality and effective treatment and management protocols

 This module is designed for canine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of canine osteopathic medicine.
-Students must have completed Canine Level One (or an equivalent) and also Modules 1-8 of the Academic Pathway, unless you are an experienced canine osteopath and wish to attend for CPD purposes only.
+Students must have completed the Canine Diploma (or an equivalent), unless you are an experienced canine osteopath and wish to attend for CPD purposes only.
 Proof of prior experience and education is essential.
 AOI Canine Functional Osteopathic Diploma graduates get automatic access if they have signed up for the Advanced Diploma Pathway.

 All applicants must have: